apache/doris/docs/en/docs/data-table/index/inverted-index.md

 1 row in set (0.01 sec)
 ```

-- 任意出现'OLAP'和'OLTP'其中一个词，0.12s vs 0.01s，12倍加速
+- search for at least one of 'OLAP' or 'OLTP', 0.12s vs 0.01s，12x speedup
-  - 只要求多个词任意一个或多个出现时（OR关系）使用 MATCH_ANY 'keyword1 keyword2 ...'
+  - using MATCH_ALL if you only need at least one of the keywords appears
 ```sql
 mysql> SELECT count() FROM hackernews_1m WHERE comment LIKE '%OLAP%' OR comment LIKE '%OLTP%';
 +---------+